codelv/enaml-web/README.md

 Using enaml as a declarative  "templating engine" for building dynamic component based websites in python.

-_Note: this is still in alpha but is working_
+_Note: this is still in alpha currently it cannot bind data between the browser and server_

 ### Servers ###